@theotherwillembotha/node-red-temporal 0.1.0

 Error handling

-If the input value cannot be parsed using the specified format, or if the adjustment string contains an invalid expression:
+If a date/time value cannot be parsed using the specified format, or if an adjustment/offset string contains an invalid expression:

 • The message is dropped (not forwarded to the output).